 Some compulsive gamblers commit illegal acts to support their gambling or to pay off gambling-related debts.
 Some go to prison or are admitted to psychiatric institutions.
 It is not uncommon to hear about compulsive gamblers who attempt or commit suicide.

-Each year, the Northstar Problem Gambling Alliance holds several regional trainings, as well as an annual conference.
+Each year, the Northstar Problem Gambling Alliance holds several regional trainings and a conference every other year.

 Hope for anyone suffering from gambling addiction is just one call away.
 Call the Minnesota Problem Gambling Helpline at (800) 333-HOPE.
 The helpline is available 24 hours a day, seven days a week.